niek-sidn/hsm_workshop/README.md

 ---------------------
 ## What an HSM is not
--   It does crypto and it does object storage, nothing more.
+-   It does crypto and it does object storage (and user management), nothing more.
--   In general, an HSM is not a device that will hand over any secrets (Obvious exception: public parts aren\'t secret).\
+-   In general, an HSM is not a device that will hand over any secrets (Obvious exception: public parts aren't secret).\
-    If you don\'t know a secret key, generally the HSM is not going to help you one bit, because, as we already saw, secrets created on an HSM cannot leave \
-    the HSM (unless the HSM/Key is configured to allow this).
+    If you don't know a secret key, generally the HSM is not going to help you one bit, because, as we already saw, secrets created on an HSM cannot leave the HSM (unless the HSM/Key is configured to allow this).
 Special backup provisions needed!\
-    A \"create key\" command will not hand you back the generated key.
+    A "create key" command will not hand you back the generated key.
     Afterwards the public part of a pair can be read, but the private part cannot.\
     One way around this is to generate outside the HSM and then import